zolrath/furd-dev/src/data/blog-posts/removing-content-shift.md

 ![Video displaying content shift before and after using scrollbar-gutter](/assets/blog/scrollbar-gutter/logseq-fix.webp)

-Luckily this has been made fairly easy in modern browsers with the `scrollbar-gutter` property.
-(RIP `overflow-y: overlay`) By simply adding `scrollbar-gutter: stable` to the `html` element the space for the scrollbar will always be reserved, even if the content doesn't overflow.
+Luckily this has been made fairly easy in modern browsers with the `scrollbar-gutter{:css}` property.
+(RIP `overflow-y: overlay{:css}`)
+By simply adding `scrollbar-gutter: stable{:css}` to the `html{:html}` element the space for the scrollbar will always be reserved, even if the content doesn't overflow.

 ```css
 @supports (scrollbar-gutter: stable) {